-Seeing as UKIP are the fastest growing political party in the nation, and their leader thinks the world is as close to melting as the heart of a Dad at a Union J concert, what is to be done?
-The Future have a plan.
+Seeing as UKIP are the fastest growing political party in an influencial Western country, and their leader thinks the world is as close to melting as the heart of a Dad at a Backstreet Boys reunion concert, what is to be done?
+The Future has a plan.
 In an attempt to psych out Nige and his mandem, the crew will, one by one, approach him while he’s giving his speech, paint a circle around one of their eyes, and stare at him.
-Fanny will then stride forth and recite climate change stats that are backed up by so-called "scientific evidence".
-The aim is to give Farage the willies in front of his constituents, dish out some valuable information and try to make people think a bit harder about the damage we’re all doing to dear old Mother Earth.
+Fanny will then stride forth and recite climate change stats that are backed up by so-called "scientific evidence."
+The aim is to give Farage the willies in front of his constituents, dish out some valuable information, and try to make people think a bit harder about the damage we’re all doing to dear old Mother Earth.

-I've gotta say, I’m not sure what it is about staring that would make Farage rethink his attitude towards total environmental collapse, but I guess The Future must’ve seen something in it.
-So I got myself a ride down in their minibus of fate to Eastleigh, where UKIP were holding their last meeting before the vital election day: Farage’s last push towards Europe.
+I've gotta say, I’m not sure what it is about staring that would make Farage rethink his attitude toward total environmental collapse, but I guess the Future must’ve seen something in it.
+So I got myself a ride down in their minibus of fate to Eastleigh, a town in Hampshire, England, where UKIP were holding their last meeting before the vital election day: Farage’s last push toward Europe.

-The conference was taking place in a leisure centre.
-Here I am standing by a purple double-decker parked outside the entrance, like something you’d see on a Blue Peter featurette, only with more sinister xenophobic connotations.
+The conference was taking place in a rec center.
+Here I am standing by a purple double-decker parked outside the entrance, like something you’d see on a Blues Cluesfeaturette, only with more sinister xenophobic connotations.

-Let's be honest, The Future were going to stand out from the usual UKIP audience, with their Goldsmiths haircuts, colourful leggings, caps, piercings and total lack of walking sticks.
+Let's be honest, the Future were going to stand out from the usual UKIP audience, with their Goldsmiths haircuts, colorful leggings, caps, piercings, and total lack of walking sticks.

-A police liaison officer, an extremely pleasant grey-haired man, caught onto this immediately.
+A police liaison officer, an extremely pleasant gray-haired man, caught on to this immediately.
 He made it clear that, while he had no problem with people protesting, and it was his job to ensure that it’s made possible as the law dictates, it needs to be within the parameters of the law, as there were families around and commotion could disturb the peace.

-Two UKIP security men came over and told The Future that if it says no tickets they won’t be allowed in, and they had to leave, of course being aggressive and alpha and patronising, looming over them like sadistic PE teachers.
+Two UKIP security men came over and told the Future that if it says no tickets they won’t be allowed in, and they had to leave, of course being aggressive and alpha and patronizing, looming over them like sadistic PE teachers.

 The security guys had the authority in the situation, they said.
 They were, sadly, right.
 It was a private event held by UKIP, and they’re within their rights to reject or accept anyone they like, and they'd seen this lot coming a mile away.

-The gang were dismayed, but wanted to do something at least, so they stood in front of the UKIP tour bus, painted eyes and all, and had some photos taken in front of it.
-Eventually though, it was time to go back to London, where we belonged.
+The gang was dismayed but wanted to do something at least, so they stood in front of the UKIP tour bus, painted eyes and all, and had some photos taken in front of it.
+Eventually, though, it was time to go back to London, where we belonged.
 We may as well have covered ourselves in pig shit and sequins the way we stuck out.
 The friendly people of Eastleigh were not concerned.

 We drove past Birdworld on the way back again.
 I still want to go there.
-But, for now, I want to wish The Future the best of luck with all their future endeavours – someone needs to save the planet, and it might as well be my new mates.
+But, for now, I want to wish the Future the best of luck with all their future endeavors; someone needs to save the planet, and it might as well be my new friends.